AmbroseT/RepData_PeerAssessment1/PA1_template.md

 * RStudio, version 0.98.978 (64 bit)
 * R version 3.1.1 (64 bit).

-Exploratory analysis will be performed on the data to see if there are any patterns to discern, and if possible, if there are any stories to be told.
-Independent of what is found, this is an excercise in reproducible data, and the effectiveness of presenting the observer with enough information to reproduce this analysis.

 ## Libraries

 3 libraries were added for this assignment, which is the **ggplot2** graphics library, the **grid** library, and the **gridExtra** library: